kevinsbello/iscan/README.md

 ### Using iSCAN

-See an example on how to use iSCAN in this [iPython notebook][example].
+See an example of how to use iSCAN in this [iPython notebook][example].

 [example]: https://github.com/kevinsbello/iscan/blob/master/example/example.ipynb